kaveen31/airwallex-code-challenge/README.md

 will consume a file of currency conversion rates and produce alerts for a number of situations.

+This coding exercise can be performed in either Java or Kotlin.
+The build system is configured to handle both languages.

 ### Input

 The format of the file will simulate a stream of currency